msuhov1988/monads_js/README.md

 - Main methods: `chain, chainAsync, map, mapAsync, fold, foldAsync, run, runAsync`
 - Methods `mapIter, chainIter, runIter` let you build large chains and execute them with a simple loop.
 - IMPORTANT: mapIter, chainIter do not return new monads but mutate the current one in place!
+- BUT this ...Iter mutability is strictly restricted to the current instance.
+When the standard (classic) methods are called, the structure itself is not duplicated or propagated to new monad instances.

 Example:
 ```